 I believed that one day #Niantic could do something to revive the game, even if only to a fraction of its former crowd.
 With Pokémon Go's latest update – which is now live – I feel the hope I longed for.
 Here's why I have faith it could reinvigorate the game.

 Remember that initial Pokémon Go trailer that had hundreds of people meeting up to take down Mewtwo?
 Well that's finally happening in this new update.

 Raid battles are designed to appear over gym locations.
 An egg will spawn with a timer and when the egg hatches a powerful Pokémon with ridiculously high CP will appear – nearly impossible to take down alone.
-Up to 20 trainers can fight this Pokémon and have only 5 minutes to take it down.
-If they fail, the battle will continuously restart for an hour or until defeated within the time limit.
+Up to 20 trainers can fight this Pokémon and have only 5 minutes to claim victory.
+If they fail, the battle will continuously restart for an hour only ending sooner if Trainers win before then.

 If players succeed, they earn some of the new items along with a chance to catch the raid Pokémon, albeit at a much lower CP.
 When trying to catch the new Pokémon, you receive a number of Premier balls, these are strictly for catching the raid #Pokémon so if you run out, your chances of catching that Pokémon are done.

 It's clear raids are definitely focusing on bringing the community back together, but that's not to say the gym rework isn't doing the same.

 The way gyms were originally introduced was harmful to the game.
 Not only were they filled with bugs that prevented players from being able to defeat defending Pokémon, but the overall structure only allowed a select few to reap gym rewards.
 Pokémon with high CP had an unfair advantage allowing Trainers to keep their defending Pokémon in some gyms for months with little fear of having their Pokémon removed.
 This began to deter players from even wanting to fight high level gyms.